Narcissist or Just Self-Centered? 4 Ways to Tell

 Question: Is Jim self-centered or narcissistic?

-Many professionals think of narcissism, like many other mental-health issues on a continuum.
+Many professionals think of narcissism, like many other mental health issues, as being on a continuum.
 And while truly narcissistic people are certainly self-centered, are self-centered people truly narcissistic?
 Not necessarily.

-Surely, by definition self-centered people are, well, self-centered.
-Research tells us that those children who were put on a pedestal, who were their parents' whole world, or who didn’t receive enough discipline and structure can easily become narcissistic.
+By definition, self-centered people are, well, self-centered.
+People who were put on a pedestal as children, who were their parents' whole world, or who didn’t receive enough discipline and structure can easily become narcissistic.

 That being said, there is a spectrum: Only children, for example, usually have much attention lavished on them, just because of family dynamics.
-They can often seem more self-centered than most others because they did not have to deal with the sharing, and the seeming unfairness, that siblings often experience.
-Without other sibling distractions, their brains are wired to think in terms of their own needs and wants.
-Just how much their parents actually spoiled them, or enabled them to feel entitled, affects how self-centered they actually become.
+They can often seem more self-centered than most others because they did not have to deal with the sharing and the seeming unfairness that siblings often experience.
+Just how much their parents actually spoil them or enable them to feel entitled may affect how self-centered they become.

 At this point in the analysis—the quality of focus on self—narcissists and self-centered people are about even.

-Here is the first fork in the road where the two groups start to diverge.
-Imagine that Jim’s date calls him on his tendency to march ahead, or his wife says something about his hogging all the shrimp: If he is self-centered, he is likely to genuinely feel remorseful, and might earnestly change his behavior and habits in the future.
-But if Jim is more in the narcissistic range he is likely to dismiss his date’s or wife’s comments, or get angry because they actually criticized him.
+Here is where the two groups start to diverge.
+Imagine that Jim’s date calls him out on his tendency to march ahead, or his wife says something about his hogging all the shrimp: If he is self-centered, he is likely to genuinely feel remorseful and might earnestly change his behavior and habits in the future.
+But if Jim is more of a narcissist, he is likely to dismiss his date’s or wife’s comments or get angry because they actually criticized him.
 Or he may go through the motions of accommodating, not because he is really sorry, but to score points with his date or wife or to repair his image with the guests.
 Does it change his behavior overall?
 No.